The History of LGBTQ+ Rights in America & What That Means for Business Travel

 Insight

-The History of LGBTQ+ Rights in America & What That Means for Business Travel
+The History of LGBTQ+ Rights in America & What It Means for Business Travel

 It was only in 2003 that the U.S. Supreme Court struck down Texas’ anti-sodomy law in Lawrence vs. Texas, which effectively decriminalized homosexuality across the country.